hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 An `additional_capabilities` block supports the following:

 * `ultra_ssd_enabled` - (Optional) Should the capacity to enable Data Disks of the `UltraSSD_LRS` storage account type be supported on this Orchestrated Virtual Machine Scale Set?
 Defaults to `false`.
 Changing this forces a new resource to be created.

 ---

+An `additional_unattend_content` block supports the following:

+* `content` - (Required) The XML formatted content that is added to the unattend.xml file for the specified path and component.
+Changing this forces a new resource to be created.

+* `setting` - (Required) The name of the setting to which the content applies.
+Possible values are `AutoLogon` and `FirstLogonCommands`.
+Changing this forces a new resource to be created.

+---